microsoft/bedrock/docs/hldToManifestWalkthrough.md

      [new Azure Devops Organization](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops),
      then
      [create a project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=preview-page).
-2. The application will be packaged and run using container images hosted on [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/)
-3. The user running `spk` has full access to the above resources.
-4. The user is running the latest `spk` [release](https://github.com/catalystcode/spk/releases).
-5. The user has
-   [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).
-6. The user is running [git](http://git-scm.org) version [2.22](https://github.blog/2019-06-07-highlights-from-git-2-22/) or later.
-7. A Manifest Repository inside the Azure DevOps project from Step 1.
+2. A Manifest Repository inside the Azure DevOps project from Step 1.
 [Create a repository](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops).
-8. An HLD Repository inside the Azure DevOps project from Step 1.
+3. An HLD Repository inside the Azure DevOps project from Step 1.
 [Create a repository](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops).
+4. The application will be packaged and run using container images hosted on [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/)
+5. The user running `spk` has full access to the above resources.
+6. The user is running the latest `spk` [release](https://github.com/catalystcode/spk/releases).
+7. The user has
+   [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).
+8. The user is running [git](http://git-scm.org) version [2.22](https://github.blog/2019-06-07-highlights-from-git-2-22/) or later.

 **Note**: If a user wishes to store helm charts in the application repositories, then all repositories (application, high level definition, materialized manifests) must be in the same Azure DevOps Organization AND Project.
-This is what Step 7 and Step 8 are doing.
+This is what Step 2 and Step 3 are doing.

 ## Setup SPK